RiiConnect24/File-Maker/README.md

 ## Installing Requirements

-Just run `pip install -r requirements.txt` in the `File-Maker` folder and it'll install.
+Just run `pip install -r requirements.txt` in the root folder and it'll install.
 You might have to run as `sudo`.

 For configuration, look at `config.py.example`.